keptn-contrib/servicenow-service/usecase/README.md

 ## Alert/Incident Generation & workflow execution by ServiceNow

 The keptn problem notification configured in Dynatrace is sent out to keptn where the ServiceNow service is subscribed to open problem events.
 Thus, the ServiceNow service takes the event and creates a new alert in ServiceNow.
-In your ServiceNow instance, you can take a look at all alerts by navifating to Event Management -> All alerts.
+In your ServiceNow instance, you can take a look at all alerts by navifating to **Event Management -> All alerts**.
 You should be able to see the newly created alert, click on it to view some details.

 ![servicenow alert](./assets/servicenow-alert.png)